ecmel/vscode-html-css/README.md

 ## Example

 In the following HTML file, completion will suggest for all `id` and `class` attributes.
+All local links point to `site.css`.

 **`index.html`**
 ```html